-^{ &}quot;T" is the day on which any subscription, redemption, Switching or Conversion application is processed by the ACD.
+T is the day on which any subscription, redemption, Switching or Conversion application is processed by the ACD.
 Shareholders should note that applications received after the cut-off time on any Dealing Day will be processed on the following Dealing Day.

-^{}The Annual Management Charge applicable to I Shares is subject to the cap on administration charges described on page 29 of this Prospectus.
+The Annual Management Charge applicable to I Shares is subject to the cap on administration charges described in this Prospectus.